 4. Use a Quilt

-Finding a lightweight sleeping bag that retains warmth in icy weather can be a challenge.
-That's why layering Onewind quilt over your winter sleeping bag may be a big help.
+Finding a lightweight sleeping bag that retains warmth in icy weather can be challenging.
+That's why layering the Onewind quilt over your winter sleeping bag may be a big help.
 Because sleeping bags and quilts these days are so light and efficient, sleeping bags and blankets these days are often much less bulky and heavier than ever before.
 A lightweight quilt may provide additional ultralight warmth without sacrificing any weight.

 5. Vent Your Tent

 You may wonder whether opening your tent's vents is a good idea in the winter.
-While breathing release hot air, condensation builds up when water droplets hit the tent fabric.
+While breathing releases hot air, condensation builds up when water droplets hit the tent fabric.
 Opening the vents even slightly will allow you to prevent yourself from being trapped inside an icy tomb of frost, which later evaporates and leaves you wet and hungry.